dashingsoft/pyarmor-webui/README.rst

   pyarmor-webui

-A light-weigh web server will run on default port 9096 to server the request of web pages.
+A light-weigh web server will run on default port 9096 to serve the request of web pages.
 If this port is used by others, start it with other port.
 For example::